 - The Fourth Step – To Remove The Spark Plug

 - The Fifth Step – To Clean The Air Filter

 - The Sixth Step – Tightening

-- Useful Information: How To Store Your Chainsaw For The Winter
+- Useful Information in this video: How To Store a Chainsaw For The Winter

 - The Seventh Step – To Put Your Chainsaw Into The Place Of Storage

 - Find The Right Spot For Your Chainsaw

 - Make Sure The Chainsaw Is Free Of Dust

 If you are a logging specialist who works with wood all the year round, you won’t be storing chainsaws for long periods.
 If you are just an amateur chain saws user, sometimes chainsaw storage will be several weeks and even months long.
 If you organise high quality chainsaw storage for your chainsaw, the life of your instrument will become longer and you will save your time and money and won’t need to repair or replace the elements of your sawing macine too often.